Prophylactic co-prescribing of regular laxatives along with regular opioids is identified as best practice. [1-3]

-Constipation has been defined as “the passage of small, hard faeces infrequently and with difficulty.
-Individuals vary in the weight they give to the different components of this definition when assessing their own constipation and may introduce other factors, such as pain and discomfort when defecating, flatulence, bloating or a sensation of incomplete evacuation.”
+Constipation has been defined as 'the passage of small, hard faeces infrequently and with difficulty'.
+Individuals vary in the weight they give to the different components of this definition when assessing their own constipation and may introduce other factors, such as pain and discomfort when defecating, flatulence, bloating or a sensation of incomplete evacuation.'
 Constipation is a frequent complaint in the general community, and more common in palliative care patients.
-[4-5] Chronic constipation is one of the commonest side effects of opioids, and occurs in 40 – 70% of patients treated for cancer pain with oral morphine.
+[4-6] Chronic constipation is one of the commonest side effects of all opioids and occurs in 40 – 70 per cent of patients treated for cancer pain with oral morphine.
 However other causes of constipation should also be sought and addressed.

 - Medications – 5-HT3 antagonists, anticholinergics, iron, some antihypertensives

 - Decreased oral intake, dehydration, alterations in diet